madelinegannon/SkeletonTracker/README.md

    **DO NOT** add ofxKinectForWindows2 yet ... we'll do that next manually.

+2. Add ofxKinectForWindows2 project dependency to your solution.

-2. Open the generated project in the IDE and follow the _Usage_ instructions from the [ofxKinectForWindows2 README](https://github.com/elliotwoods/ofxKinectForWindows2) to properly add the addon:
+    Follow the _Usage_ instructions from the [ofxKinectForWindows2 README](https://github.com/elliotwoods/ofxKinectForWindows2) to properly add the addon:

     - Open the solution, and add the ofxKinectForWindows2Lib.vcxproj to your solution (right click on the Solution and choose _Add > Existing Project..._)